alexmrbarreira/pk_neuralnetwork_emulator/README.md

 This is a parameter file "common" to all other scripts (imported by all).
 Modify this to set prior parameter ranges, number of training examples and other spectra details.

 ##### generate_data.py
-Executing this script as *python generate_data.py* will generate three latin hypercubes for training, validation and testing sets.
+Executing this script as *python generate_data.py* will generate three latin hypercubes that will be used for training, validation and testing sets.
+The data is saved in *data_store/*.

+##### train_model.py
+This script defines the neural network model using Keras/Tensorflow and the training parameters (batch size, number of epochs, etc).
+Execute it as *python train_model.py* to perform the training.
+The trained model is saved in *model_store/*.